 At the time, I was mortified by this misjudgement and deeply ashamed for flouting such apparently obvious cultural norms, however, as the days went by, I realised I hadn’t messed up quite as much as I thought.

 It was clear from seeing other women around, some of whom were, in fact, Moroccan, that my main faux pas was not poor clothing choice at all but simply being too curvy.
 I saw at least a handful of girls in similar dresses to myself who didn’t seem to get any of the attention that I did, the only difference being that they had athletic figures.

 So, when it comes to deciding what to wear in Morocco, of course, follow the advice given by those much wiser than I; both Rough Guides and The Lonely Planet offer solid advice for female travellers, but also consider your body shape and how alluring it potentially is to men.

-If you too are blessed with fruitful child bearing hips, never forget the importance of layering your outfits and remember to favour baggy clothes over tight fitting ones.
+If you too are blessed with fruitful child-bearing hips, never forget the importance of layering your outfits and remember to favour baggy clothes over tight fitting ones.

 Moral of the story: Think less J-Lo on the beach and more J-Lo getting her groceries.

-How do you handle the dress code in Morocco?
+What are your experiences with the dress code in Morocco?